Works by Robert Indiana at Sotheby's

-American painter and sculptor Robert Indiana was born in Indiana in 1928.
-He was adopted as an infant, and given the name Robert Clark.
+American painter and sculptor Robert Indiana was born in New Castle, Indiana in 1928.
+He was adopted as an infant and given the name Robert Clark.
 His family struggled with financial instability, which heightened when his parents divorced when the artist was nine years old; he subsequently lived with his mother who was a perpetual wanderer—by the time he was seventeen, they had moved twenty-one times.

-Indiana’s move to the Slip had a profound effect on his artistic practice, as he was both surrounded by other creatives as well as gained access to a number of interesting, discarded materials—his finding of a set of 19th-century brass stencils became the material for some of his earliest sculptures, and type and words would come to feature heavily in his oeuvre.
-Although this approach led some to associate him with the Pop art movement (and he was included in one of Andy Warhol’s films), he did not particularly identify with the group.
+Indiana’s move to the Slip had a profound effect on his artistic practice, as he was both surrounded by other creatives as well as gained access to several interesting, discarded materials—his finding of a set of 19th-century brass stencils became the material for some of his earliest sculptures, and type and words would come to feature heavily in his oeuvre.
+Although this approach led some to associate him with the Pop art movement (he was included in one of Andy Warhol’s films), he did not particularly identify with the group.
 He was only able to distinguish himself from the movement by largely addressing autobiographical and political themes in his work, rather than just pop culture.

 In 1965, the Museum of Modern Art commissioned Indiana to design a Christmas card, for which he created a motif with the word “love,” and the following year he translated the work onto canvas; this would come to be the template for undoubtedly his most iconic work, LOVE (1966), an aluminum sculpture of the word with a tilted “O.” The work catapulted the artist to fame, and iterations of the sculpture have been installed worldwide—and even came to be a United States postage stamp design.
-Following the reveal of this work, Indiana’s career continued to be a critical success, and he continued to make works, both with personal and political imperatives, until his death in 2018.
+Their work would grow to include a myriad of popular expansions upon LOVE and its predecessor Hope, all in Indiana’s Clarendon font.
+Following the reveal of these works, Indiana’s career continued to be a critical success, and he continued to make works, both with personal and political imperatives, until his death in 2018.